iamqaasim/tutoring_website/README.md

 # Tutoring Website

-The tutoring website provides a 3rd party platform where students can receive personalized academic assistance from experienced and knowledgeable tutors.

 The website is user-friendly and easy to navigate, with an intuitive interface that allows students to select subjects and scheduale a sessions with available tutors.

 Students can book individual sessions or opt for packages that provide regular, ongoing support.

+The website provides a 3rd party platform where students can receive personalized academic assistance from experienced and knowledgeable tutors.

 Overall, the tutoring website provides a convenient and effective way for students to receive the guidance and support they need to achieve academic success.